kestanislao09/library/README.md

 ### 3/3/22 0614
 Spent the evening doing most of the planning in my notes.
 Set up the HTML boilerplate and made the first commit along with this README update.

+### 3/10/22 0427
+Its been a hell of a week, but today (*and patially over the weekend*) we got alot of this stuff done.
+All the buttons are hooked up, all the logic has been figured out.
+Did some quick testing of things.
+Styling just needs to be done on some of the dom elements and a better color scheme is in order, but the javascript portions went quite smoothly.